Kimchi Fried Rice (Kimchi-bokkeumbap)

 What is Kimchi Fried Rice?

-Kimchi fried rice, known as "kimchi bokkeumbap" in Korean, is a popular Korean dish that combines kimchi and fried rice.
+Kimchi fried rice, also known as "kimchi bokkeumbap" is a popular Korean dish that combines kimchi and fried rice.
 Kimchi itself is a traditional Korean fermented vegetable dish, typically made from napa cabbage, along with various seasonings like red pepper flakes, garlic, ginger, and salt.
 Kimchi is a staple in Korean cuisine and has a long history, dating back hundreds of years.

 The origins of kimchi fried rice are a bit less clear, as it is a relatively modern fusion dish that likely emerged in the mid-20th century as Korean cuisine was evolving.
 It's believed to have been created as a way to repurpose leftover rice and kimchi.
 Over time, it became a popular comfort food and a quick, easy, and delicious meal to make at home.